WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 -   very often used with `ReceiveCount` attribute, like **specifying `maxReceiveCount`**.

--   you can redrive messages from DQL using [replay-aws-dlq](https://github.com/garryyao/replay-aws-dlq), you probably want to use `npx` for that.
+-   you can re-drive messages from DQL using [replay-aws-dlq](https://github.com/garryyao/replay-aws-dlq), you probably want to use `npx` for that.

     -   aws **introduced an SDK API to perform the redrive**.
 You should favour that instead.
 See [this link](https://aws.amazon.com/blogs/aws/a-new-set-of-apis-for-amazon-sqs-dead-letter-queue-redrive).